On the Impact of Control Signaling in RIS-Empowered Wireless Communications: Impact of the Control Channels

-We start by defining a utility function measuring the communication performance by taking into account \emph{a}) the overhead and error of the communication paradigms and \emph{b}) the reliability of the \glspl{cc}.
-Regarding overhead and errors of the paradigms, we consider the \emph{goodput} metric defined as
+To measure the communication performance, we define a utility function that takes into account \emph{a}) the overhead and the error of the communication paradigms and \emph{b}) the reliability of the \glspl{cc}.
+Regarding the former, we define the \emph{goodput} $R$ as a discrete random variable whose value depends on the communication paradigm and its algorithmic errors:

-where $1- p_\mathrm{ae}$ represents the probability that no algorithmic error occurs; $\eta = \eta\oce$ in~\eqref{eq:oce:se} or $\eta = \eta\bsw$ in~\eqref{eq:bsw:se} if \gls{oce} or \gls{bsw} is employed, respectively; $\tau\pay$ is the duration of the payload phase, and $\tau$ is the overall duration of a frame.
-The overhead time is the time employed by the Setup, Algorithmic and Acknowledgement phases, being denoted as $\tau\set$, $\tau\alg$, and $\tau\ack$, respectively.
-Accordingly, the payload time can be written as

-While the overall frame length is fixed, the overhead time depends on the paradigm of communication, being a function of: the duration of a pilot, $\tau_p$, and the number of replicas transmitted; the optimization time, $\tau_A$; the time to control the \gls{ris}, composed of the time employed for the transmission of the control packets to the \gls{ue} (\gls{risc}), $\tau_{i}^{(u)}$ ($\tau_{i}^{(r)}$), and the time needed by the \gls{ris} to switch configuration, $\tau_s$.
+In this expression, $\eta = \eta\oce$ in~\eqref{eq:oce:se} or $\eta = \eta\bsw$ in~\eqref{eq:bsw:se} if \gls{oce} or \gls{bsw} is respectively employed, $\tau\pay$ is the duration of the payload phase, and $\tau$ is the overall frame duration.
+The overall overhead time is the sum of the time to carry out the Initialization, Algorithmic, and Setup phases, denoted as $\tau\ini$, $\tau\alg$, and $\tau\set$, respectively\footnote{We remark that the overhead time directly impacts on the latency experienced by the \gls{ue}: given a fixed frame duration, a higher overhead translates into a lower time opportunity for the Payload phase, reducing the transmitted data in each slot, and hence, increasing the overall latency.}.
+Accordingly, the payload time can be written as $\tau\pay = \tau - \tau\ini - \tau\alg - \tau\set$.
+While the overall frame length is fixed, the overhead time depends on the transmission paradigm, being a function of: the duration of a pilot, $\tau_p$, and the number of replicas transmitted; the optimization time, $\tau_A$; and the time to control the \gls{ris}, composed of the time employed for the transmission of the control packets to the \gls{ue} (\gls{risc}), $\tau_{i}^{(u)}$ ($\tau_{i}^{(r)}$), and the time needed by the \gls{ris} to switch configuration, $\tau_s$.